Best MusicButler alternatives for Spotify users

 But if Spotify is where you actually listen, email-only starts to feel like admin.

-I built Tracknack because I got tired of that exact loop - see the alert, open Spotify, search, save, forget, come back later if I remembered.
+I built Tracknack because I got tired of that exact loop: see the alert, open Spotify, search, save, forget, come back later if I remembered.
 That workflow sucks.
 So the best alternative depends on whether you want a better inbox, a better playlist workflow, or a tool that goes past main artist pages entirely.

 What actually matters in a MusicButler alternative

+Then there's the metadata-deep tier, where most release trackers quit early.
+If you care about producers, writers, engineers, or whole labels, artist-only tracking runs out of road fast.
 If you've ever trusted a label's output more than any recommendation algorithm, you already know artist pages only tell part of the story.

 The best MusicButler alternatives for Spotify users